babylard/ChillTest/README.md

 # ChillTest
 An application for testing the effeciency of your CPU cooler or your CPU durability.
+ChillTest will preform very heavy tasks in the background, making it ideal to use this to test your Cooler.
+I wouldnt reccomend doing this on lower end Laptops, as it probably wont be cooled too well and you will just end up frying your CPU.

 # WANRING
 This application will put your CPU under heavy load and it is